- January 27, 2022

-Mimosa NearPoint - A Brief History, Migration Challenges & a Path Forward
+Mimosa NearPoint - History, Migration Challenges & a Path Forward

 Back in 2003, a new technology company was founded in Santa Clara, California, providing “information immediacy, discovery and continuity for the new generation of critical enterprise information.”
 That company was Mimosa Systems.

 The company’s central product, Mimosa NearPoint, was designed as a single solution for Exchange email archiving, eDiscovery, regulatory compliance, recovery and storage optimization.A new face in a rapidly congesting corporate data market, Mimosa made waves thanks to NearPoint’s integrated, one-stop-shop approach and innovative processes.

 One such feature was called log shipping, a process that sidestepped the performance overheads of many competing solutions using MAPI, and also mitigated the need for journaling to be enabled – a traditionally resource sapping exercise to guarantee the compliant capture of all emails.

 NearPoint achieved this by extracting a complete copy of the Exchange database and then only copying transaction logs to the archive thereafter.
 Every time Exchange released a transaction log, an entry would then be posted in the event log which would trigger NearPoint to take a copy before indexing it.

 The technology was ahead of its time and provided a slick and footprint-free solution for corporate archiving that painted a complete picture of the lifecycle of each message.

 In a world where most solutions relied on journaling, NearPoint offered a fresh approach that guaranteed fidelity while also providing a backup of Exchange databases.
 A two-for-one archiving and backup package that the company called “breakthrough technology” at the time.